Use Copy Paste Manager faster

 Search focus

-When the search field is visible, ↑ and ↓ also move between search and the list.
+When search is open, ↑ and ↓ move between the search field and the results.
 See Basic Search help for full search shortcuts.

 ShortcutAction

-From the first list item, move focus into the search field.
+From the first result, move back into search.

-From the search field, move focus to the first matching item.
+From search, move to the first matching result.

 Tabs & collections (main list)